 What do these Desktop Risk Assessments cost?

 Prices vary company to company but we charge $127 for a desktop risk assessment with interpretation and $59 without interpretation.

 Do EDR Reports qualify as Environmental Due Diligence?

 EDR Reports are the lowest form of Environmental Due Diligence.
 There are also Record Search with Risk Assessment (RSRA) and full Phase 1 Environmental Site Assessments (ESA) which are the gold standard of Environmental Due Diligence.

 What are the downsides of EDR Reports -vs- the other forms of Environmental Due Diligence?

 The downside is that the EDR Report doesn’t go deep enough to fully evaluate the financial and human health risks of potential environmental impacts on a property.
 The value of an EDR Report is speed not depth.
 It’s good data, it just isn’t promised to be fully comprehensive.
 For that you’d need to do a full Phase 1 ESA.

 Can I see a sample Environmental Database Report?

-If you need a Environmental Database Reports on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
-We’ll work to get your Environmental REC removed with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Environmental Database Report, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+Our Assessments meet the requirements of all commercial lenders and government agencies such as the SBA, Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.